jdj3jdj/BadStick/README.md

 - Removes all guesswork and manual setup steps from the BadUpdate exploit USB creation process
 - Supports users of all experience levels — from first-timers to advanced modders who want a reliable USB setup tool
 - Saves time by bundling formatting, payload installation, and homebrew setup into one easy application
-- Encourages community development and learning with its open source approach

   ## Other Information
   BadStick was made to be a free and open source tool, not only to make it easier for people to get BadUpdate running on